 Requirements of the Major

 Students must enroll in three seminars or upper-level courses during their junior and senior years.
-Elective seminars must be approved by the DUS, who can provide a list of appropriate courses.
+Elective seminars must be approved by the DUS.

 A list of courses intended as a guide to students in preparing their programs is available at the office of the DUS and on the Council on Latin American and Iberian Studies website.
 Qualified students may also elect pertinent courses in the Graduate School and in some of the professional schools with permission of the director of graduate studies or professional school registrar and the DUS.

 Students are strongly encouraged to take advantage of study abroad opportunities during summers or through the Year or Term Abroad program.
-For more information, see Academic Regulations, section K, Special Arrangements, “Year or Term Abroad.”
+For more information, see Academic Regulations, section K, Special Academic Programs, “Year or Term Abroad.”

-Number of courses 12 courses beyond prereqs (incl senior essay)
+Number of courses 12 courses beyond prereqs (incl senior requirement)